 Since it’s the season of Thanksgiving are you ready to write a letter of gratitude?

 Ready to start changing the way you think and feel about your appearance now?
 Why wait until January?

 God doesn’t even promise us tomorrow, so you may as well enjoy and live every moment He gives you to its fullest.

 Your Letter of Gratitude

 Before you begin writing your letter of gratitude that thanks your body for all it does for you, I want you to spend some time in prayer and God’s Word.

 The below Bible verses all speak about your appearance and I want you to read them and write down everything you see in them relating to your appearance.
-(There’s a spot on this PDF for that.)
+(There’s a spot on Your Gratitude Letter for that.)